mathsgod/openai-chat/README.md

 ### Get usage records
-After run the code above, you will can get the usage records
+After run the code above, you can get the usage records
 ```php

 print_r($system->getUsages());